proofofidleness/invest/README.md

 ## Description

-After investing, you must click the Idle button every day.
+After investing, you must click the Idle button every 14 hours.
 If you don't, you will lose 10% of your funds, which will be redistributed to all investors, proportionnally to their investments.

 ## Contract Functions